openmessaging/openschema/schema-registry/README.md

 * The schema version which is a specific version of a schema document

-OpenSchema Schema Registry provides the following compoents
+OpenSchema Schema Registry provides the following components

 * Standalone Schema Registry Server